VirKato-dev/Dino/README.md

 MainActivity - main loop

-GameEntity - generic class for the game entities
+GameEntity - general class for the game entities

 Const, Events - some constants